 - NEVER mix bleach and chlorine, as this (and possibly other combinations) can create dangerous vapors.

 - Do not work under sagging ceilings or other structurally damaged areas

 - If you need to remove soggy or moldy drywall, place into heavy-duty plastic trash bags (“contractor bags” are usually tough enough)

 - Feel free to research and read more about water damage and mold cleanup at www.stoprestoration.com.

-Clearly, the best choice to handle water damage or mold clean up is to have a professional restoration contractor, such as Service Team of Professionals, on the scene.
+Clearly, the best choice to handle water damage or mold clean up is to have a professional restoration contractor, such as STOP Restoration, on the scene.
 In the Fort Pierce, Port St. Lucie, Jensen Beach and Stuart area, call us at(772) 266-5428 for stress relief and confidence that your home or building can and will be returned to safe, dry and pretty.